-How to avoid fouling, scaling and corrosion in a heat exchanger
+Merus avoids fouling, scaling and corrosion in heat exchanger

-Over 20 long years we are improving the heat exchanger cleaning.
+Over 25 long years we are improving the efficiency of heat exchangers.
 We keep of course track of the improvements.
 Some of the used data are from the evaluation period after the installation.
 Majority of the data are from big projects, where we are until today regularily in contact with the customer and control the situation at the heat exchanger.
 Using parameters such as the pressure drop (delta P) or the heattransfer.

-With the Merus Technology we treat water, not the devices.
-Therefore the connection between heat exchanger and cooling (tower) for example in an air condition can be important to detect and locate the problem.
-If the cooling tower is full of algae and biofilm this can be a hint that there might also be a problem in the heat exchanger.
+With Merus technology we treat the water, not the equipment.
+Therefore, the connection between the heat exchanger and the cooling (tower), for example in an air conditioning system, can be important to identify and locate the problem.
+If the cooling tower is full of algae and biofilm, this may indicate that there could also be a problem in the heat exchanger.